 The Elected Representatives’ Forum provides a way for Highways England to engage with communities local to the A27 Arundel Bypass scheme.
 The forum will help local communities, via their elected representatives, to find accurate, up-to-date information about the scheme, through the consultation and planning stages and what they can expect – for example, emerging evidence and design options.
 It is also a way for the local communities to understand what the scheme means for them and how it will progress over the years.

 If you have any questions please speak to the above Councillors or, if you would like to get in touch with the A27 Arundel Bypass project team, please email: firstname.lastname@example.org.

-West Sussex County Council – Joint Western Arun Area Committee (JWAAC) – Councillors Brimblecombe and Adamson (Deputy)
+West Sussex County Council – Joint Western Arun Area Committee (JWAAC) – Councillor Brimblecombe

 Joint Area Committees consider a range of issues concerning the local area, and, where relevant, make decisions.
 They are made up of all the local County Councillors and representatives from Arun District, Town and Parish Councils.
 It is a meeting in public and has a regular ‘talk with us’ item where the public can ask questions of their local elected representatives.